Job Title: Diabetes Sports Camp Team

 – Current (or willing to obtain) Standard First Aid & CPR-C

-– Concussion certification which will be provide
+– Concussion certification (provided)

 – Previous summer camp, child care, or sports camp experience preferred.